ChugThaJug/hellfast/frontend/cloudflare-deployment.md

-# Cloudflare Pages Deployment Guide
+# Cloudflare Pages Deployment Guide (Updated)

-This guide explains how to deploy the frontend on Cloudflare Pages while keeping the backend running locally.
+This guide explains how to deploy the frontend on Cloudflare Pages with a proper configuration.

 ## Setup Steps